-About Essential Skills (ES1): AEDP Essential Skills course will provide practical skills for the application of AEDP as well as a thorough immersion in the theory underlying the practice.
-Different skill sets will be introduced, explained, illustrated and practiced each week, so that participants will emerge with both an understanding and a felt sense of how to practice AEDP.
+AEDP Essential Skills provides practical skills for the application of AEDP as well as a thorough immersion in the theory underlying the practice.
+Different skill sets will be introduced, explained, illustrated and practiced in each module, so that participants will emerge with both an understanding and a felt sense of how to practice AEDP.

-Faculty, Experiential Assistants and Clinical Video: These are the hallmarks of all AEDP trainings.
-In AEDP, we pride ourselves in how thoroughly and deeply we seek to both undo professional aloneness and engage in rigorous clinical teaching with skilled accompaniment.
+Faculty Steeped in Theoretical Framework, Clinical Teaching from Videotapes, Experiential Exercises.
+These are the hallmarks of AEDP trainings.
+At AEDP Institute, we pride ourselves in how thoroughly and deeply we seek to both undo professional aloneness and engage in rigorous clinical teaching with skilled accompaniment.
 Our faculty are excellent as academics, clinicians and teachers.
 Participants deeply appreciate how effectively faculty presenters’ clinical video demonstrates “AEDP in action.”
-And faculty have skilled accompaniment from a large number of Experiential Assistants – up to and often including one Experiential Assistant for every four participants.
+And faculty have skilled accompaniment from Experiential Assistants.
 Participants rave about the excellent attention and support they receive in this unique learning environment.